Recover a Lost Gmail or Email Draft on Android

 What to do in the next 30 seconds

-- Reopen the exact Gmail draft.
+- Reopen the exact draft in your email app.

 - Check whether the subject survived, the body survived, or both survived partially.